marcglasberg/asyncredux.com/flutter/advanced-actions/control-mixins.md

 Otherwise a `Poll.stop` dispatch also has to wait its turn, and you can't stop the polling while the queue is busy.

-Also, if a tick can take longer than `pollInterval`, add `NonReentrant` or `Throttle` to the tick action, so that ticks don't pile up in the queue.
+Note ticks can only pile up in the queue if you set `pollWaitsForRun` to `false` on the polling action.
+By default, a tick is only dispatched after the previous one has finished.

 ### Other notes